William McVay: Full Stack Developer

 However, this scripting language and the application that hosts it does have real limitations.
 There are no scripting commands to read information from the terminal screen and re-input it into the search fields.
 The only mechanism for returning data from the terminal to a Turing Complete programming environment able to utilize it is to save entire portions of the screen to disk, use a more robust programming language program outside the emulator to notice updates to a targeted file, and then restart a brand new terminal session with a freshly written dynamic script file and begin all over again from the login steps to utilize the data already so painstakingly pulled from the previous set of interactions.
 All the while the terminal screen from the QWS application flashes with constant epileptic updates as the script drives it.

 Enter the x3270 emulator application.
 Calling it an "application" in comparison to QWS seems generous.
-It's a command line interface application (CLI) that in alternative versions will actually mimic much of what QWS will do in the more limited UI of the command line, alternately showing the terminal screen and allowing direct input of scripting commands similar to those supported by QWS, and a headless mode that even requires a command be sent in order to dump out the contents of the "screen", such as it is, to the processes standard out stream.
+It's a command line interface application (CLI) that in alternative versions will actually mimic much of what QWS will do in the more limited UI of the command line, alternately showing the terminal screen and allowing direct input of scripting commands similar to those supported by QWS, and a headless mode that even requires a command be sent in order to dump out the contents of the "screen", such as it is, to the process's standard out stream.

 This last version has become my bread and butter.

-No longer am I bound by the constraints of the QWS application and no longer do my own users (so far consisting of me, myself, and I until I get the the point I can make this all user friendly enough for my non-technical coworkers to benefit from it) need to suffer through the flashing updates of a primitive looking terminal screen as a foreign scripting language rushes through the automated performance of the same keystrokes and button presses a human user would need to perform in order to accomplish the same task.
+No longer am I bound by the constraints of the QWS application and no longer do my own users (so far consisting of me, myself, and I until I get to the point I can make this all user friendly enough for my non-technical coworkers to benefit from it) need to suffer through the flashing updates of a primitive looking terminal screen as a foreign scripting language rushes through the automated performance of the same keystrokes and button presses a human user would need to perform in order to accomplish the same task.

 I can finally drive the whole thing directly from a Node application, which will eventually (in theory) have a user-friendly React application on top of it, to invisibly submit commands to the IBM3270 server and pull responses directly from the stdout stream without dumping those responses to the screen first.
 Better yet, after pulling those responses from the output stream, the necessary data can be stripped out and shoved right back in to create a truly functional automated system that can look up our new cases, identify other cases involving the same defendant, download the affidavits of probable cause from the arresting law enforcement officers, and then find all the individuals involved in the cases as well as any other pending cases that have yet to be declared conflicts and ensure one of our attorneys is free of any conflicting obligations with anyone else in the case.